Plan for Transition: What You Should Know About the Transfer of Brokerage Account Assets on Death

 - Keep family members informed.
 Have frank and open discussions with family members about your brokerage account holdings and beneficiaries.
 If you are the primary decision maker of a joint account, share details of the account.
 All account holders should know what investments are in their brokerage account and why these investments have been selected.

 - Hold onto account statements and trade confirmations.
 Something as basic as putting account information in a safe and logical place can help heirs and beneficiaries quickly locate firm contact information and notify the firm upon death.
-These tips can help you keep track of your investments.

 - Work with your brokerage firm.
 Brokerage firms often offer services to account holders and their beneficiaries to discuss assets, last wishes, and aspects of the transfer process on death (including Transfer on Death plans discussed below).
 It’s helpful to engage your firm about such matters—and to do so sooner rather than later.